 If the IWG receives authorization and funding to carry the Icicle Strategy forward, the first steps in the process would be to undertake additional project definition, design, modeling, feasibility study review, and other appropriate technical analyses.
-Once the projects and actions have received adequate definition and design, they would undergo project-level environmental if new significant impacts are likely.
-Projects for which adequate environmental review is covered in the PEIS would proceed to permitting.
-The project-level evaluations could include detailed analysis of impacts and development of project-specific mitigation, including an assessment of the anticipated effectiveness of mitigation measures to avoid or attenuate impacts.
+Once the projects and actions have received adequate definition and design, they would undergo project-level environmental review.
+Projects for which adequate environmental review is covered in the PEIS, the permitting agency may decide to adopt the PEIS analysis and proceed to permitting.
+However, projects that may have new or additional significant adverse impacts not analyzed in the PEIS would require additional project-level review.
+The project-level environmental review could include detailed analysis of impacts and development of projectspecific mitigation, including an assessment of the anticipated effectiveness of mitigation measures to avoid or attenuate impacts.
 Projects carried forward would comply with permit requirements, as described in Section 1.9 of this chapter.